A Spectral Element Enrichment Wall-Model: Numerical Results

-Figures \ref{fig:rms_conv10} and \ref{fig:rms_conv20} show the rms quantities for these cases with offsets for visibility.
-The rms data show similar trends to the DNS data.
-For the more underresolved cases in terms of polynomial order and Reynolds number, the rms values are underpredicted.
-However, as $P$ and $N$ are increased, better agreement is seen.
-In the more under-resolved cases, peaks in the rms data can be seen at the end of the first element.
-For example, for $Re_\tau=2000$, data peaks can be seen at $y^+=200$.
+In the more underresolved cases, cusps in the rms data can be seen at the end of the first element.
+For example, for $Re_\tau=2000$, $N=20$, rms data cusps can be seen at $y^+=200$.
 This location corresponds with the end of the wall-adjacent element, which is the matching point location.
-This behavior is seen in under-resolved SEM simulations due the discontinuous gradient at this location, because only $C^0$ continuity is enforced at element boundaries \cite{fang2011towards} \cite{gillyns2022implementation}.
+The cusps are a result of the discontinuous gradients between the elements because only $C^0$ continuity is enforced at element boundaries.
+This behavior is not specific to the enrichment method, but is commonly seen in under-resolved high-order simulations \cite{fang2011towards,gillyns2022implementation,mukha2024wall}.
 It is a sign of an under-resolved mesh \cite{fang2011towards}, which is expected because the large wall-adjacent element motivates the need for the wall model.
+Figures~\ref{fig:rms_conv10} and \ref{fig:rms_conv20} show that the cusps can be remedied with increased resolution, like increasing $P$.
 Despite this inaccuracy in the gradients, good agreement in the mean velocity profile is seen, highlighting the strength of the enrichment wall-model.
-Additionally, Figures \ref{fig:rms_conv10} and \ref{fig:rms_conv20} show that this can be remedied with increased resolution, like increasing $P$.

-Table \ref{tab:conv_ut} lists the size of the wall-adjacent element and the computed friction velocity for the channel flow tests with $Re_\tau=543$, $1000$, and $2000$.
-The wall-adjacent elements are hundreds of plus units long and extend well into the bulk of the flow.
-The enrichment wall-model enables the use of these very large elements and still agrees well with the DNS.
-Additionally, the computed friction Reynolds numbers show good agreement with the DNS data with errors under 1\%.
-Hence, the WMLES results are modeling the correct flow behavior.
-Additionally, the error in the friction velocity decreases as $N$ and $P$ increase.